 Hang about.
 How can it be half term already?
-Seems they've only just been under your feet for the long holidays and you've exhausted all your resources for fun days out.
+Seems they've only just been under your feet for the Easter holidays and you've exhausted all your resources for fun days out.
 Because we love to help, here are some ideas to help fill half term with great memories.

 1. DIY Forest School